hrodjr/estimating_home_value_regression_project/README.md

 # Estimating Home Values

-1. Using Miro to plan my project follow the<a href="https://miro.com/app/board/o9J_lxwpzC0=/">link</a>.
+1. I used Miro to plan out my project.
+You can find it <a href="https://miro.com/app/board/o9J_lxwpzC0=/">here</a>.
-Create a regression model, using the zillow dataset, to predict home values.
+2. You can find a copy of the slide presentation <a href="https://www.canva.com/design/DAEqDI-L6kc/P5eDAfxDdn1rNT6DVaamDg/view?utm_content=DAEqDI-L6kc&utm_campaign=designshare&utm_medium=link&utm_source=sharebutton">here</a>.

-Goal:
+2. Goal:
-Predict the values of single unit properties that the tax district assesses using the property data from those with a transaction during the "hot months" (in terms of real estate demand) of May-August, 2017.
+- Predict the values of single unit properties that the tax district assesses using the property data from those with a transaction during the "hot months" (in terms of real estate demand) of May-August, 2017.
 ## Project Details
 - Libraries
     - pandas